-Brooklyn Public Library (BPL) is now recruiting motivated 10th-12th grade students from diverse backgrounds with an interest in library careers to apply for an innovative, hands-on internship program!
-We are seeking committed and enthusiastic individuals who are ready to learn, work, and help others.
+Librarians of Tomorrow is an innovative, hands-on internship program for 10th-12th grade students from diverse backgrounds with an interest in library careers.
+We seek committed and enthusiastic individuals who are ready to learn, work, and help others.

 - Build your academic, college, and career readiness skills with support from a mentor